Atcold/atcold.github.com/book.md

 Of course, during the Summer it was unrealistic expecting anyone to review anything… Anyhow, I've just got back from O‘ahu (ICML23) and Maui (2 days before [Lahaina burnt down](https://en.wikipedia.org/wiki/Lahaina,_Hawaii#2023_wildfire)) and finished the Backprop chapter, therefore the first draft will have 5 chapters in total as of right now.
-Below you can see a few diagrams I've developed over these Summer months.
+Below, you can see a few diagrams I've developed over these summer months.

 The new semester starts in two weeks, so I'll be a bit busy with that.
 I need to plan a possible chapter on joint embedding methods and start working on PART II of the book: ‘geometric stuff’.

 About books, I've just received my copy of [*The Little Book of Deep Learning*](https://fleuret.org/francois/lbdl.html) by [François Fleuret](https://twitter.com/francoisfleuret).
-I have to say it is *really* well made and I *really* like it.
+I have to say it is *really* well-made, and I *really* like it.
 It's a bit on the terse side, but I haven't decided if it's a pro or a con.

 <p><details>